 How Much Does M2 Tool Steel Cost?

 Tool steel is sold in standard stock shapes like solid square bars or rods, specifically for the purpose of creating cutting tools.
-For example, a 1” x 1” x 7” long square shank can cost as much as $154.70, and a 5/32” x 3 ⅛” long round shank can cost as little as $3.02.
+For example, a 1” x 1” x 7” long square shank may cost over $150, while a 5/32” x 3 ⅛” long round shank may cost only a few dollars.

 Is M2 Tool Steel a High-Alloy Steel?

 Yes.
-High-alloy steel is defined as steel whose alloying elements make up at least 5% of the meta by weight.
-M2 tool steel contains high levels of molybdenum (4.5%), tungsten (5.5%), and vanadium (2.2%), making it a high-alloy steel.
+High-alloy steel is defined as steel with alloying elements totaling at least 5% by weight.
+M2 tool steel qualifies since it contains significant amounts of molybdenum, tungsten, vanadium, and chromium, which together far exceed 5%.

 To learn more, see our guide on What is Alloy Steel.